 How to Make an Access Request

-- You may ask for a copy of the record(s) or ask to examine the record(s).
+- You may ask for a copy of the records or ask to examine the records.

-- There may be fees associated with the processing of your access request.
-If fees are to be charged, a fee estimate must be provided to you before your request is processed.
+- There may be fees associated with processing your access request.
+A fee estimate must be provided to you before your request is processed.
 You may ask the organization to waive the fees.
 If your fee waiver request is denied, you may ask the OIPC to review that decision.
 You may also ask the OIPC to review whether the organization calculated fees correctly.

-- Public bodies and custodians have 30 days to respond to your request while organizations have 45 days to respond to your request.
-However, the time limits for response may be extended in certain circumstances.
+- Under FOIP and HIA, organizations have 30 days to respond to your request.
+Under PIPA, organizations have 45 days to respond to your request.
+The time limits for response can be extended in certain circumstances.
 You may ask the OIPC to review a failure to respond within the time limit.
-You may also ask the OIPC to review whether an extension taken by a public body, custodian or organization.
+You may also ask the OIPC to review whether an extension taken by an organization was appropriate.

-Access Requests to the OIPC
+Making an Access to Information Request to the OIPC

 The OIPC is subject to FOIP, except for records that are excluded under section 4(1)(d).
-Section 4(1)(d) excludes records that are created by or for or in the custody or under the control of an officer of the legislature and relates to the exercise of that officer's functions under an Act of Alberta.
+Section 4(1)(d) excludes records that are created by or for or in the custody or under the control of the Commissioner and relates to the exercise of the Commissioner's functions under FOIP, HIA or PIPA.

 An access to information request to the OIPC must be in writing and must provide enough detail to enable OIPC to identify the record.